modxorg/Docs/en/extras/babel/index.md

 ### Download

-babel can be downloaded from within the MODX Revolution manager via [Package Management](building-sites/extras "Package Management"), or from the MODx Extras Repository, here: <http://modxcms.com/extras/package/781>
+babel can be downloaded from within the MODX Revolution manager via [Package Management](building-sites/extras "Package Management"), or from the MODX Extras Repository, here: <http://modxcms.com/extras/package/781>

 ### Setup